QuEraComputing/bloqade-python/docs/docs/contributing/reporting-a-bug.md

 # Reporting a Bug

-Bloqade being in the alpha phase means bugs exist in the current implementation.
+Bloqade is currently in the **alpha** phase of development, meaning bugs most likely exist in the current implementation.
 We are continuously striving to improve the stability of Bloqade.
 As such, we encourage our users to report all bugs they find.
 To do this, we